lsankar4033/traffic-sim/README.md

 However, the question remained of what this periodicity *looked like* in the typical case.
 Is it a simple harmonic oscillator?
 A sawtooth?
 A step function?

+And what does the distribution of the period look like?
+Are there any patterns in its variation over time?

 While a closed form solution might exist, this seemed like a very easy thing to examine with simulation.

 And so this project was born.